 How Much Compensation for An Accident Causing An Injury At An Airport?

+By Stephen Burke.
+Last Updated 5th August 2021.
+Welcome to our guide on airport accident claims.
 Airports can be extremely busy, with lots of hustle and bustle, and so it is of little surprise that accidents happen.
-If you have been injured at an airport, no matter whether you are an employee, passenger, visitor, or a contractor, you will be able to launch a compensation claim, so long as the incident was not your fault.
+If you have been injured at an airport, no matter whether you are an employee, passenger, visitor, or a contractor, you may be able to launch a compensation claim, so long as the incident was not your fault.

 Select a section: